-SAAPRI has been out in the community engaging South Asians about civic engagement and the importance of voting in the midterm elections.
-SAAPRI registered voters at community events, mosques, temples, and churches; organized civic engagement workshops with college students about the intersections of identity, politics, and voting; and did phonebanking to South Asian voters in the Chicago area.
+During this election cycle, SAAPRI has been out in the community engaging South Asians about civic engagement and the importance of voting in the midterm elections.
+SAAPRI registered voters at community events, mosques, temples, and churches, organized civic engagement workshops with college students about the intersections of identity, politics, and voting, and conducted phone banking to South Asian voters in the Chicago area.
 Historically, the South Asian community has had lower voter registration and received less voter outreach than other groups.
 It is important for South Asians to become more involved in the political process in order for our voices to be heard and to push back on anti-immigrant rhetoric and attacks.
 We must pay attention to the upcoming municipal elections.

 *Cities & Villages: South Barrington (25.96%), Lincolnwood (22.89%), Old Mill Creek (17.22%), Oak Brook (16.44%), Glendale Heights (15.69%), Hoffman Estates (15.54%), Morton Grove (14.84%), Schaumburg (13.77%), Indian Creek (13.54%), Burr Ridge (12.70%), Naperville (11.08%), Skokie (10.93%), and Hanover Park (10.86%) (Source: U.S. Census Bureau, 2012-2016 American Community Survey 5-Year Estimate)